chargebyte/chargebyte-docs/docs/source/hardware.rst

 HV Ready
 ^^^^^^^^

-State C is indicated by internally switching HV Ready In (Pin 4, Power & Safety) to HV Ready Out (Pin 5, Power & Safety).
+State C is indicated by internally switching `HV Ready In` (Pin 4, Power & Safety) to `HV Ready Out` (Pin 5, Power & Safety).
-The short between HV Read In to Out is only done while the vehicle indicates state C AND Charge Control Y detects no safety issues.
+The short between `HV Ready In` to `HV Ready Out` is only done while the vehicle indicates state C AND Charge Control Y detects no safety issues.